UN'S MILLENNIUM DEVELOPMENT GOALS

 This page focuses largely on the goals themselves, but you can follow these links to find out more about how the Five Talents hybrid microfinance model is pitched at long-term development, how we work via a community of Tanzanian and Kenyan partners, or to meet some of our clients.

-Alternatively, read our latest Impact Report (which is actually themed around sustainability!) to find out how we think about long-term change.
+Alternatively, read our latest Impact Report to find out how we think about long-term change.

 THE SUSTAINABLE DEVELOPMENT GOALS (SDGS):